compucorp/git-exercises/README.md

 ### Task 1 - Squash

-this tasks helps developers to understand how to squash commits in git   adn how it can be useffull
+This task helps developers to understand how to squash commits in git   adn how it can be useffull